the-mainak-banerjee/ipl-store/README.md

 ### Auth:-

-* Trying to Access Profile, Cart or Wishlist Page With out Logging In Will <code>redirect</code> to Login Page.
+* Trying to Access Profile, Cart or Wishlist Page With out Logging In Will redirect to Login Page.
 * After LogIn Or SignUp User will redircted to Product Page.
-* Trying To Access Login or SignUp Page after Login will redirevt to Home Page.
+* Trying To Access Login or SignUp Page after Login will redirect to Home Page.

 ### Pages:-